I am an actor, award-winning playwright and voice over artist from Cornwall, England.

-I was born and bred in Cornwall and abandoned the big sea for the big smoke at 17 to train at Webber Douglas Academy of Dramatic Art, London.
+I come from Cornwall and abandoned the big sea for the big smoke at 17 to train at Webber Douglas Academy of Dramatic Art, London.
 Twenty years later (and despite only achieving ‘commended’ on my Dip.
-Acting) I am delighted to still earn a living acting, recording voiceovers and writing drama.
+Acting) I still earn a living acting, recording voiceovers and writing drama.

 Photo: Nicky Vincent